turbot/steampipe-plugin-alicloud/docs/tables/alicloud_rds_backup.md

   backup_location = 'OSS';
 ```

-### List backups that are completed in the last 30 days
+### List backups that were created in the last 30 days

 ```sql
 select